Topanga Animal Rescue is an entirely volunteer staffed and operated non-profit organization.

 - Community education in the responsibilities of domestic animal care and ownership

-Susan is a constant volunteer at Topanga Elementary School.
+Susan is a constant volunteer at LAUSD public schools.
 She has been a representative on the Topanga Town Council, is a member of the Topanga Chamber of Commerce and on the Board of T-CEP as schools and Community outreach.

-Ken Mazur: CFO, administration, web master, photographer and rescue volunteer.
+Ken Mazur: Co founder, CFO, administration, web master, photographer and rescue volunteer.

 Links to Ken Mazur’s work: